-It is the responsibility of all library public service and facility supervisors to understand this policy fully so as to ensure its fair and equitable application.
+It is the responsibility of all library staff and facility supervisors to understand this policy fully so as to ensure its fair and equitable application.
 Interpreting and enforcing the Computer Use Policy on a daily basis is the responsibility of all library employees who interact with customers.
 It is the responsibility of the Technology Management Administrator and Deputy Director, with the advice of the Board of Trustees, to interpret, monitor, and recommend updates to the policy.
 The Library Director is the final authority in regards to enforcing this policy.

 - Durham County Library Courteous Conduct Policy